 Disparate Treatment Discrimination

-An employee who makes a disparate treatment claim alleges that he or she was treated differently than other employees who were in a similar situation, because of the employee’s race.
+An employee who makes a disparate treatment claim alleges that he or she was treated differently than other employees who were in similar situations, because of the employee’s race.
 For example, an employer commits disparate treatment discrimination when it promotes only white employees to supervisory positions, requires only job applicants of a certain race to submit to drug tests, or refuses to allow employees of certain races to deal with customers.

 An employer that discriminates on the basis of physical characteristics associated with a particular race -- such as hair texture or color, skin color, or facial features -- also commits disparate treatment discrimination.